session-replay-tools/tcpcopy/README.md

 4. Connection Type: Currently supports only client-initiated connections.
 5. SSL/TLS: Does not support replay for applications using SSL/TLS.
 6. Due to the additional layer of forwarding in tcpcopy, the throughput of a single application connection cannot be too high; otherwise, it won't match the native connection throughput, especially in performance tests like sysbench or ab.
+7. If the volume of replicated requests is too large, tcpcopy may become unstable, with the single thread overwhelmed by packet capture, significantly reducing replication effectiveness.
+In such cases, other auxiliary methods can be used, such as leveraging switch mirroring with a divide-and-conquer packet capture strategy or using offline replay.
-7. MySQL Session Replay: For details, visit [session-replay-tools](https://github.com/session-replay-tools/).
+8. MySQL Session Replay: For details, visit [session-replay-tools](https://github.com/session-replay-tools/).
-8. IP Forwarding: Ensure `ip_forward` is not enabled on the assistant server.
+9. IP Forwarding: Ensure `ip_forward` is not enabled on the assistant server.
-9. Help: For more information, run `./tcpcopy -h` or `./intercept -h`.
+10. Help: For more information, run `./tcpcopy -h` or `./intercept -h`.

 ## Influential Factors